UoB-HPC/SilverVale/README.md

 A modern and fully integrated codebase analysis tool that covers the entire spectrum: syntax, semantics, and low-level IR.

+## P3HPC AE/AD

+The AE/AD script for generating all the dataset used in the camera-ready submission to P3HPC'24: *A Metric for HPC Programming Model Productivity* is named `make_db.sh` at the top level.

+The script is self-contained and will download the mini-apps, generate SilverVale DBs, and carry out the divergence computation.

 ## Supported Compilers Executables

 - `clang`/`clang++`